25 May Having Dreams About Being Lost? Get A Career Coach

 - How you deal with the world – A lifestyle that is well-structured (Judgment or J), or one that goes with the flow (Perception or P).

 Knowing your personality type is essential if you want to assess your compatibility in certain careers and jobs.
-In career coaching sessions, I explore peoples personality preferences first and then use that information to inform career interests.
+In career coaching sessions, I explore people’s personality preferences first and then use that information to inform career interests.
 There are a number of career interest inventories out there but none does a better job of integrating personality than the Strong Interest Inventory®.

-One of the most overlooked areas of choosing a career is lifestyle.
+One of the most overlooked areas of choosing a career is a lifestyle.
 People often choose a career based on their interests or what they like to do and do not explore what income a job in this profession would produce for them and what life will be like making the salary for their desired job.
-This exercise is often difficult for someone who has never lived on their own, and/or doesn’t know basic living costs, or real life incomes of various jobs.
+This exercise is often difficult for someone who has never lived on their own, and/or doesn’t know basic living costs, or real-life incomes of various jobs.
 People should explore this in the context of what reality would look like when they graduate or start working in the desired profession.
 There are many tools online which can give people a window into these details.

 One of the biggest mistakes people make is going after a career that involves their hobby or a relaxing pastime.
 Some of my clients have come to me after following that path where they discovered that turning a hobby into a career makes the pastime less enjoyable because they are now having to do it all day rather than when they feel like doing it.
 For example, one person with whom I worked enjoyed composing music but when he went to college and majored in music he discovered he did not want to pursue what he found enjoyable for his career.
 The school program also had a requirement that all composers do performance work which he found very stressful.
 He also discovered, after talking with professors and graduates of the program that opportunities for what he wanted to do were very limited, and those who were able to finish the program were struggling financially and living at home due to the limited opportunities for work in their chosen job.
-There are a range of opportunities available within any field but you need to know where to find the detailed information in order to research it thoroughly and make an informed decision about your career.
+There is a range of opportunities available within any field but you need to know where to find the detailed information in order to research it thoroughly and make an informed decision about your career.

 Current And Future Job Opportunities